baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-stream-video-from-raspberry-pi-camera.md

 and the web server to view the video (`http-server`) were all on the under powered Zero.

-## Streaming Video But Distributing the Load - DONE
+## Streaming Video But Distributing the Load
 My next task is to move some the work being done by the able, but weak Raspberry Pi Zero, to other more powerful processors.
 Ultimately, these other  processors will be entirely off the network where the RPi Zero resides.